 Why the flu jab is important to me

-Carol, Jean and Laura, who live with lung conditions, tell us their thoughts about having a flu jab.
+Carol, Jean and Laura, who live with lung conditions, tell us why they get the flu jab every year.

 I was diagnosed with asthma as a young adult and used to suffer terribly from the flu.
 I would be bedridden and off sick from work for 2 weeks at a time.
 So I started to have the flu jab every year and haven’t had flu since – that was over 25 years ago.